If you are looking for the very best in dental hygiene treatments and advice in London, then our expert hygienists at 75 Harley Street can help.

 Dental Hygiene Therapy at 75 Harley Street is focused on maintaining the health of your teeth and gums.
-We can show you how to prevent gum disease, tooth decay and bad breath.
+We also show you how to prevent gum disease, tooth decay and bad breath.

 A buildup of plaque and tartar is the main cause of gum disease.
 Flossing between the teeth and brushing twice a day will help to remove the buildup of deposits.
 Along with regular visits to the dentist, we can help keep your mouth, teeth and gums healthy.

 While bad breath originates in the mouth 80% of the time, at other times it is a symptom of an underlying disease that needs the earliest possible treatment.